ZerBea/wifi_laboratory/README.md

 Is is also designed to run headless on a modified (GPIO push button and LED) Raspberry Pi.

-Main purpose is to understand 802.11 protocol and to provide a laboratory environment to test WiFi adapters and code snippets for hcxdumptool/hcxtools.
+Main purpose is to understand 802.11 protocol and to detect weak points.